 Tree Surveys in Birmingham for Planning Permission

-If your site has a tree on or near it; you’re probably going to need a tree survey before Birmingham City Council will grant you planning permission.
+If your site has a tree on or near it, the best way of eliminating any potential risk and meeting the legal obligation to gain planning consent from Birmingham City Council would be to book a BS5837 (British Standard) tree survey with experienced arboricultural consultants.
 This holds true whether you’re planning a simple extension to your home or a large mixed-use development.

-Birmingham is one of a select few “Tree Cities of the World”.
+Birmingham is one of a select few ‘Tree Cities of the World‘.
 This international program, backed by the United Nations, measures cities against five core standards for the care and planning of urban trees and forests.
-Naturally, this status means that Birmingham’s 1 million-plus trees are serious considerations for Planning Officers when they make planning determinations.
+Naturally, this status means that Birmingham’s one million plus trees are serious considerations for Planning Officers when they make planning determinations.

 Ultimately, your main concern is likely to be whether or not you need a BS5837 tree survey at all.
-There will be a firm “yes” or “no” answer, but the only body qualified to give it to you is your local authority.
-Every tree and every development are different, and something you may not see as a problem could well be!
+There will be a firm ‘yes’ or ‘no’ answer, but the only body qualified to give it to you is your local authority.
+Every tree and every development is different, and something you may not see as a problem could well be.
 For example, a single tree about five or so metres from the edge of your development might seem inconspicuous.
 However, it could have roots that extend beneath your site that may be critically damaged by groundworks.

-Therefore, it’s wise to be alert to any possibility that your development might have on trees.
-In fact, as time goes on the chances of you needing a tree survey to obtain planning permission are only going to increase.
-As of 2019, Birmingham was covered by 48.81 square kilometres of tree canopy; and the tree planting efforts of organisations like Birmingham Trees for Life will likely see that canopy cover grow.
+Therefore, it’s wise to be alert to any possibility that your development process might have on trees.
+In fact, as time goes on, the chances of you needing a tree survey to obtain planning applications are only going to increase.
+As of 2019, Birmingham was covered by 48.81 square kilometres of tree canopy, and the tree planting efforts of organisations like Birmingham Trees for Life will likely see that canopy cover grow.

-So again, if you’re at all concerned about any trees on or near your site get in touch with Birmingham’s development control department to get the definitive answer as soon as possible to avoid unnecessary delay to your development schedule.
+So again, if you’re at all concerned about any trees on or near your site, get in touch with Birmingham’s development control department to get the definitive answer as soon as possible and avoid unnecessary delay to your development process and schedule.